-Those who aren’t nurses might have seen it in an episode of ER or Law & Order.
-A man, woman, or child comes into a hospital with bruises, cuts, or even broken bones.
-They’ll tell a nurse that they took a nasty tumble down the stairs or got their jeans caught in a bike chain.
+We’ve all seen it in an episode of ER or Law & Order.
+A man, woman, or child goes into a hospital with bruises, cuts, or even broken bones.
+They tell the nurse that they took a nasty tumble down the stairs or got their jeans caught in a bike chain.
 However, later in the episode, healthcare professionals will dig a little deeper, going through medical history and eventually getting the truth out of the patient.
 Instead of a bruised face from a fall, it was in fact yet another blow from a spouse or loved one.
-These domestic violence scenarios play out not just on the big screen, but in hospitals, every day all over the country, which is why spotting domestic abuse as a nurse is so crucial.
-A nurse’s role is to care for patient’s injuries while also looking out for their future well-being.
+These domestic violence scenarios don’t just play out on the big screen.
+They play out in hospitals every day all over the country.
+This is why spotting domestic abuse as a nurse is so crucial.
+A nurse’s role is to care for their patient’s injuries while also looking out for their future well-being.
 While spotting domestic abuse as a nurse can be tricky, there are a few things to look out for.

 The Unspoken Suffering

-Studies show that about 75% percent of all domestic violence incidents go unreported, which is why the burden can often fall on the nurses.
+Studies show that about 75 percent of all domestic violence incidents go unreported.
+That’s why the burden of identifying abuse often falls on the nurses.
 They must decide whether or not there is enough evidence to do something about it.
 However, reporting domestic violence isn’t always easy.

-- Fear for own safety, or safety of children or other family members;
+- Fear for their own safety, or the safety of children or other family members

-- Emotional attachment to, or love for partner;
+- Emotional attachment to or love for the abuser

-- Lack of faith in other people’s ability to help; and
+- Lack of faith in other people’s ability to help

 - Belief in the value of self-reliance and independence

-This is why as a nurse, it’s important to talk to possible victims of abuse and to try and gain some sense of trust from then.
+This is why as a nurse, you have to tread gently when talking to patients who you suspect are victims of abuse.
+Try to gain a sense of trust from then.
 Many victims can feel isolated, so showing them that they are in a safe space with people who are willing to help them can help them tackle the issue head-on.
 Many victims are fearful of police or other domestic violence services, so it’s up to you to bridge that gap so it can be properly reported.

 Assessing Domestic Abuse